hermannm/devlog-tracing/README.md

 human-readable output format designed for development builds.
 Uses the same format as the [`devlog`](https://github.com/hermannm/devlog) library for Go.

+Run `cargo add devlog-tracing` to add it to your project!

 ## Usage

 `devlog-tracing` is pretty much a drop-in replacement for